What is gestalt? How does gestalt therapy work? Which courses are offered at NGI, and how do I apply?

 This is a brief introduction of the Norwegian Gestalt Institute and the world of gestalt therapy.

-About Norwegian Gestalt Institute
+About the Norwegian Gestalt Institute

-Norwegian Gestalt Institute AS (NGI) was established in 1986 and has offered training and education within gestalt for almost 30 years, with a steadily increasing number of courses and classes.
+The Norwegian Gestalt Institute AS (NGI) was established in 1986 and has offered training and education within gestalt for almost 30 years, with a steadily increasing number of courses and classes.
 NGI was certified as a private university college with an officially approved exam in 2003, and now has two formally approved courses.
-NGI has decided not to apply for the state aid and is 100 % financed by study fees.
+NGI has decided not to apply for governmental aid and is 100 % financed by study fees.

 What is gestalt?